fuskovic/server-streaming/README.md

     make download file=testfile

 The last make target is an example of a download using the testfile this repo comes with as the arg value.
-It downloads

 To tear down the container use